 Assignment.
 No payee hereunder may assign any payment due to him from the company.
 Any payment due a payee from the Company will be exempt from the claims of creditors of the payee.
 If the provisions of this Subsection B are contrary to the law governing in a particular circumstance, then, as to that circumstance, the payment will be exempt to the maximum extent permitted by law.

-I
+TABLE I

-Non-Refund Monthly
+Rates to Purchase Non-Refund Monthly

 Retirement Annuities

 [For purchase made in first five (5) contract years]